Pithoragarh district

 Pithoragarh district is the easternmost district in the state of Uttarakhand.
 It is located in the Himalayas and has an area of 7110 km2 and a population of 483,439 (as of 2011).
 The city of Pithoragarh, located in Saur Valley, is its headquarters.
 The district is within the Kumaon division of Uttarakhand state.
 The Tibet plateau is situated to the north and Nepal is to the east.
 The Kali River which originates from the Kalagiri Mountain flows south, forming the eastern border with Nepal.
 The Hindu pilgrimage route for Mount Kailash-Lake Manasarovar passes through this district via Lipulekh Pass in the greater Himalayas.

 The district is administratively divided into six Tehsils: Munsyari; Dharchula; Didihat; Berinag; Gangolihat; and Pithoragarh.
 Naini Saini Airport is the nearest civil airport, but it does not have a regular scheduled commercial passenger service.
 The mineral deposits present in the district are magnesium ore, copper ore, limestone, and slate.
 There are 11 tehsils.
+The overall sex ratio in Pithoragarh district is 1,020 females for every 1,000 males, which is notably higher than the national average.